Disvster/fdf/misc/to-do.md

     - [ ] flinging map with mouse
     - [ ] loading more maps in the same window

-- [ ] check if exits are returning the correct number
+- [X] check if exits are returning the correct number

 - here is a list of all the maps that don't work as they should:
     - [X] elem-fract - wating then doesnt open
     - [X] julia - same as above
-    - [ ] pylone - is shifting the X coords to the side
+    - [X] pylone - is shifting the X coords to the side UPDATE: it stays like that idc
     - [X] t1 - invalid color format
     - [X] t2 - invalid color format